- Soil Association

 Our bees are incredible...

-As a type of pollinator, bees drink the sweet nectar of flowers, moving between plants and transferring pollen, which fertilises different species, enabling them to produce fruit and seeds!
+As a pollinator, bees drink the sweet nectar of flowers, move between plants and transfer pollen.
+This fertilises different species so they can produce fruit and seeds.

-Pollinators are vital for life on earth as we know it, without them, we wouldn't have potatoes, strawberries, tomatoes, coffee, chocolate or cotton!
+Pollinators are vital for life on earth.
+Without them, we wouldn't have potatoes, strawberries, tomatoes, coffee, chocolate or cotton!

-However, they're currently in trouble - their numbers are in real decline, due to a number of factors including disease, habitat loss and the impacts of pesticide use
+But, they're currently in trouble.
+Their numbers are in real decline, due to a number of factors including disease, habitat loss and the impacts of pesticide use.

-Agroecological ways of farming, like organic, create havens for insect species including bees - did you know that, on average there is 50% more abundance of plant, insect and bird life on organic farms?!
+Agroecological ways of farming, like organic, create havens for insect species including bees.
+Did you know that organic farms have on average 30% more biodiversity?

 Here are our top 10 favourite facts about bees to get you buzzing:

 1. £690 million is the mind-boggling amount that insect pollination is worth to UK crops each year.
-76% of globally important commercial crops depend on insect pollination, which equates to 1 in 3 mouthfuls of food!
+76 percent of globally important commercial crops depend on insect pollination.
+This equates to 1 in 3 mouthfuls of food!

-4. There are around 75% more wild bees on organic farms - organic farming can improve the numbers of bees found in habitats surrounding the farm.
+4. On average organic farms support 75% more wild bees than non-organic [1].
+Organic farming can improve the numbers of bees found in habitats surrounding the farm.
 This is because organic farmers use fewer pesticides, and have a higher amount of bee-friendly habitats, like wildflower margins.

 6. 20,000 species of bee live around the world, with over 250 species in the UK.
-Not all bees produce honey: solitary bees - as their name suggests - like to live on their own, and don't have a queen, or live in hives.
+Not all bees produce honey: solitary bees - as their name suggests - like to live on their own.
+They don't have a queen and they don't live in hives.

-7. Some amazing solitary bee species include leafcutter bees, who construct their homes from thick-stemmed plants, rotted wood and leaves, and masonry bees, which can be found inside naturally-occurring holes in bricks and mortar joints!
+7. Some amazing solitary bee species include leafcutter bees and masonry bees.
+Leafcutter bees construct their homes from thick-stemmed plants, rotted wood and leaves.
+Masonry bees are found inside naturally-occurring holes in bricks and mortar joints.

 8. Bees bounce back!
-Bees are really responsive to changes in their habitat - for every 10% increase in bee-friendly habitats, like those found o organic farms, bee numbers and diversity increases by over a third!
+Bees are really responsive to changes in their habitat.
+For every 10 percent increase in bee-friendly habitats, like those found on organic farms, bee numbers and diversity increases by over a third.
 In organic grain fields, you can find up to 7 times more bees!

 - In the UK, many species of bee are declining, with two bumblebee species already known to be extinct.
 As a charity, we're working to protect our vital wildlife and promote nature-friendly farming across the country.
 Find out how you can help protect bees.